-Toxins go up your nose and into your brain. ▼
+Toxics go up your nose and into your brain. ▼

 Back in 1986 the US National Academy of Sciences identified fragrance ingredients as 1 of 6 neurotoxic chemical categories that should be thoroughly investigated.
-That put fragrances right up there with insecticides, heavy metals, solvents and food additives as primary causes of disease in humans.

-Many compounds in fragrance are human toxins.
-Numerous are proven carcinogens or are under suspicion.
 In 1989, the US National Institute of Occupational Safety and Health (NIOSH) evaluated 2,983 fragrance chemicals for health effects.
-They identified 884 of them as toxic substances.

 Synthetic fragrances are a known trigger of asthma attacks.
-Inhaled fragrance chemicals can cause

 - Sore throat